kubernetes/minikube/site/content/en/docs/drivers/docker.md

 ## Known Issues

+- On macOS, containers might get hung and require a restart of Docker for Desktop.
+See [docker/for-mac#1835](https://github.com/docker/for-mac/issues/1835)

 - The `ingress`, `ingress-dns` and `registry` addons are currently only supported on Linux.
 See [#7332](https://github.com/kubernetes/minikube/issues/7332) and [#7535](https://github.com/kubernetes/minikube/issues/7535)

 - On WSL2 (experimental - see [#5392](https://github.com/kubernetes/minikube/issues/5392)), you may need to run: